How to Publish a Signed Succession

 Conclusion

-You have successfully created a signed document succession and added a baseprint to it as edition 1.
+You have created a signed document succession and added a baseprint to it as edition 1.
 Only individuals with the private signing key can amend this document succession.
-Now, software and websites can retrieve this document succession using the DSI.
-For example, using the Hidos software, anyone can run the following command to read the document succession:

 More Resources